tomcritchlow/tomcritchlow.github.io/_posts/2015-09-03-nycblogclub.md

 Sounds *too simple* right?
 When was the last time you tried it?
 Hmm?
 You see the trick to networks is that they're made of nodes and connections - both weak connections and strong connections.
 You might look at a popular blogger or twitter account and marvel at their weak connections - but the thing that matters is strong connections.
 And everyone has those.

 Could be an old boss, a friend, someone you met at a conference - it doesn't matter.
 Write something they'd find interesting and email them a thoughtful email.
 Don't send more than 5 of these per blog post otherwise I guarantee you're doing it wrong and spamming people.

+This is something I use every time I write a blog post - it's a great routine to get into because it forces you to write a blog post so that *at least one person cares about it*.

 ##Helping my friends blog - 12 weeks at a time